 Many spousal, family businesses, or partnerships between friends are successful, and the notion of starting a business with someone you know and trust can be very attractive.
-However, money can change everything, and in personal relationships, like marriage, is a recurrent issue that despite attempts to fix, is usually never resolved.
+However, money can change everything, and in personal relationships, like marriage, it is a recurrent issue that despite attempts to fix, is usually never resolved.

 Any successful business partnership should be based on the complementary strengths, talents, personalities, and experiences of the prospective partners.
 A relative or friend needs to bring much more to a potential business partnership than just their personal relationship with you.

 As with any business partnership, it is very important to have a comprehensive partnership agreement in place so that issues such as finances and the division of work are clearly spelled out before starting the business.
 A simple handshake between family members or friends is not sufficient when your finances and reputation are on the line in a business venture.

 Done properly, a business partnership with family or friends can be rewarding and profitable, but unsuccessful partnerships can break up families or destroy friendships permanently.

 Unequal Commitment Among Partners

-As any businessperson will tell you, starting a business takes a huge financial and personal commitment.
+As any businessperson will tell you that starting a business takes a huge financial and personal commitment.
 As a sole proprietor, you alone are responsible for the success or failure of the business.
 In a partnership, you are dependent on the contributions of other partners, and if they are unable or unwilling to make the same level of personal or financial sacrifices, it will likely result in resentment and conflict.

 A partnership based on one partner making a larger financial contribution and the other partner(s) promising to make up the difference in "sweat equity" might sound reasonable in theory, but "sweat equity" is difficult to quantify and describe in a partnership agreement.
 If the promised "sweat equity" is not delivered, the partnership is headed for disaster.